Clubs and Organizations

 Graduate student clubs and organizations provide a great opportunity to meet new people, learn about new cultures, and expand your interests and hobbies.
 Recognized clubs and organizations are eligible to apply for event funding from the Graduate Student Association Council.
-Applications for club recognition and funding are available on the GSA forms page.
-Below is the list of recognized clubs for 2012-13.

 The American Water Resources Association UNR Chapter (AWRA) is a water focused professional outlook and environmental club.
 The club is comprised of mostly Hydrology and Hydrogeology graduate students, but is open to any graduate student with similar interests.
 The main purpose of our club is to offer students opportunities to interact with professionals and communities concerned with water related issues.
 AWRA also works direcly with the Graduate Program of Hydrologic Science to support the department's colloquium serie by hosting a social a hour after each presentation.
 Contact: Murphy Gardner.

 Club description: The Astronomy Club serves to educate and generate interest in Astronomy and all science in general amongst the University and community at large.

 The aim and purpose of Bangladeshi Student Association (BSA) shall be to: 1) Protect, advance, facilitate and serve the interests of the University's students of Bangladeshi descent; 2) Promote greater participation with the University's community by these students to promote goals of mutual understanding and benefits; 3) Enhancing enrollment of high school graduates originiating from families of Bangladeshi descent; 4) Foster international understanding and goodwill among students through educational and recreational events.
 Contact: firstname.lastname@example.org